asluis/Cupcake-Corner/README.md

  - Receive data back from website and display it to user

  ## Potential
- This app could potentially become, if heavily modifies, an app where the user buys something from a website.
+ This app could potentially become, if heavily modified, an app where the user buys something from a website.
 The fact that we send data to the website and receive back a confirmation opens up possibilities.